-CPAs with concentrated experience with small- and micro-business tax issues give you specific answers to your personal tax questions.
-The answers to your specific questions are posted on a private secured server available to you 24 hours a day from anywhere in the world.
+CPAs with experience in small- and micro-business tax issues give you specific answers to your personal tax questions.
+The answers to your specific questions are posted on a private, secure server available to you 24 hours a day from anywhere in the world.
 Ask follow-up questions at any time, and there is no limit to the number of questions you can ask.
 You will get accurate answers-for free.
-NASE Members can go to www.NASE.org and select TaxTalk from the Business Resources drop-down menu, or use the Quick Link "TaxTalk."
+NASE Members can go to www.NASE.org and select TaxTalk from the Knowledge Center, or use the Quick Link "TaxTalk."